| Officer, Richard L. Purvis #4726Arizona DPS Highway Patrol

 manufacturer who is producing a red bulb that is intended to make signal

+lamps with colorless lenses comply with Standard No. 108.
 Your letter recounts another problem we have encountered with this

 type of replacement taillamp, i.e., the absence of a red reflex